 - Professional Responsibility (3 credits)

 Candidates for the LL.M.
 Degree in American Business Law will also be required to complete a substantial research and writing project before the end of the program.
 This requirement may be satisfied by a seminar or independent research project guided by a faculty member, a drafting project, or an advanced legal writing course.
-The project provides the students an opportunity to work closely with a member of the faculty and to tackle sophisticated legal issues in American law.
+The project provides students an opportunity to work closely with a member of the faculty and to tackle sophisticated legal issues in American law.

 Among the most relevant for Business Law students are: